 - Returning Undergraduate students: financial aid award offer e-notifications will be sent to BU email accounts beginning early March 2020.

 - New and Returning Graduate students: financial aid award offer e-notifications will be sent to BU email accounts beginning early July 2020.

 IRS Data Retrieval Tool

-The IRS Data Retrieval Tool, which allows students and parents to transfer tax information directly to the FAFSA, became available beginning with the 2018-19 FAFSA.
+The IRS Data Retrieval Tool allows students and parents to transfer tax information directly to the FAFSA.